 From then on, do an annual check after flowering to remove congested or old wood in addition to any unhealthy or dead stems.
 If the plant becomes leggy - the lower parts of the rose are bare and unproductive - cut several of the stems out at the base and you will see new bushy growth is regenerated next season.
 If your roses then become too tall, just cut them back to size after flowering in late summer.

-Most rambling roses also only flower once and they just need to be contained in the space allocated to them.
+Most rambling roses also only flower once, and they need to be contained in the space allocated to them.
 If they are running wild and wonderful up a tree or shed then leave well alone.
 If, however, you have trained your rambler to cover a wall, then best practice would see you deal with them in late summer by cutting any flowered stems back to two to three inches from the main framework branches.
-After five years or so, it is worth removing some of the oldest wood back to the base to allow a new shoot to be tied in.
-This new shoot will produce better flowers.
-They do not need pruning otherwise.
+After five years or so, it is worth removing some of the oldest wood back to the base to allow new shoots to be tied in.
+These new shoots will produce better flowers.
+They do not need pruning as consistently as climbing roses.